apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

         - (void) myMethod:(NSMutableArray*)arguments withDict:(NSMutableDictionary*)options;

-The options parameter for the Objective-C plugin method is being deprecated, and it should not be used.
+The options parameter for the Objective-C plugin method is deprecated, and it should not be used.
 For legacy reasons - the last JavaScript object passed in the args Array will be passed in as the options dictionary of the method in Objective-C. You must make sure that any JavaScript object that is passed in as an element in the args array occurs as the last item in the Array, if not it will throw off the array index of all subsequent parameters of the Array in Objective-C. Only one JavaScript object is supported for the options dictionary, and only the last one encountered will be passed to the native method.
 It is because of these error-prone reasons that they are being deprecated.